brightsign/argus-audience-measurement-extension/docs/shopper-data-faq.md

 *Groundbreaking edge AI solution delivers unprecedented insights into customer behavior, engagement, and shopping patterns without cloud dependency or privacy concerns*

 **LOS GATOS, CA** – BrightSign, the global market leader in digital signage media players, today announced BrightShopper, a revolutionary edge AI analytics platform that transforms retail digital signage displays into intelligent customer behavior sensors.
-Built on BrightSign's proven hardware platform with the powerful RK3588 NPU processor, BrightShopper delivers real-time shopper analytics with zero cloud latency, complete data privacy, and cinema-quality performance.
+Built on BrightSign's proven hardware platform, BrightShopper delivers real-time shopper analytics with zero cloud latency, complete data privacy, and cinema-quality performance.

-BrightShopper represents a breakthrough in retail analytics by simultaneously running three specialized AI models across all three NPU cores of the RK3588 processor, delivering comprehensive behavioral insights that were previously impossible to achieve at the edge:
+BrightShopper represents a breakthrough in retail analytics by simultaneously running three specialized AI models across all three NPU cores in the XT5 player, delivering comprehensive behavioral insights that were previously impossible to achieve at the edge:

 - **People counting and tracking**: Know exactly how many shoppers are in view and track their movement patterns
 - **Facial detection and gaze tracking**: Understand which content captures attention and for how long
 - **Pose estimation and behavior recognition**: Identify shopping behaviors like cart pushing, basket carrying, shelf interaction, and product selection

-"Retailers have long struggled with the fundamental question: 'Who's watching my content, and are they engaged?'" said Anthony Gaudiosi, CEO of BrightSign.
+"Retailers have long struggled with the fundamental question: 'Who's watching my content, and are they engaged?'" said Steve Durkee, CEO of BrightSign.
 "BrightShopper answers this question in real-time with unprecedented detail, all while keeping customer data private and secure on the device.
 This is the future of retail analytics—powerful AI that respects privacy while delivering actionable insights."

 Unlike cloud-based analytics solutions that introduce latency, raise privacy concerns, and incur ongoing bandwidth costs, BrightShopper processes all data locally on the BrightSign player.
 Retailers receive rich behavioral insights in milliseconds, not seconds, enabling real-time content adaptation and immediate performance measurement.